YohaanKhan/CNNs/README.md

 # CNNs
-A collection of applied of convulational neural network models
+A collection of applied convulational neural network models